-Trunking refers to Link Aggregation.
+Trunk is Link Aggregation.
 It optimizes port usage by linking a group of ports together to form a single trunk (aggregated groups).
-The bandwidth of the Trunk is the sum of bandwidth of its member port.
+Bandwidth of the Trunk is the sum of bandwidth of its member port.

 There are some rules on using Trunk: